Niharika2803/QR-Code-Generator/README.md

 2. Enter the desired URL when prompted.

-The application will generate a QR code for the provided URL and save it as "qr_img.png" in the same directory.
-Additionally, it will save the URL itself as "URL.txt".
+3. The application will generate a QR code for the provided URL and save it as "qr_img.png" in the same directory.
+Additionally, it will also save the URL itself as "URL.txt".